9 FAM 504.4†

 c.
 (U) Secondary Evidence in Lieu of Supporting Document:† INA 222(b) (8 U.S.C.
 1202(b)) prescribes the documentation required of applicants.
 It will be rare that a document listed as available in Visa Reciprocity and Country Documents Finder is unobtainable.† If, however, you are satisfied that a document is unobtainable, you must require substitute documentation or secondary evidence.† 22 CFR 42.65(d)(2) requires the consular officer to affix a signed statement describing in detail the reasons for considering the record or document unobtainable and for accepting the particular secondary evidence attached to the visa.
 (See 22 CFR 42.65(d).)† In these cases, the applicant must submit proof of the unavailability of the missing document; for example, a statement from the local authorities that records for the year in question were destroyed by fire, or proof of the attempts made to obtain the document.† When accepting substitute documentation or secondary evidence, complete Form FS-552, Certificate Regarding Documents Required by 22 CFR 42.65(b) Which Are Unobtainable, upon which the officer will make the statement required by 22 CFR 42.65(d)(2) and attach the Form FS-552 to the visa.

 a.
-(U) For petitions filed at post, an applicant is considered to be documentarily qualified after completing the two following steps:
+(U) For petitions filed at post, an applicant is considered to be documentarily complete after satisfying the two following steps:

 (1)† (U) The alien has returned Form DS-2001, Notification of Applicant Readiness, and declared that he or she has obtained all of the required documents, or has otherwise notified post that he or she is prepared for interview; and

-(2)† (U) Post has completed all required clearance procedures, or has reason to believe that they will be completed before a visa number will be available for the applicant.† (See 9 FAM 504.4-5(A)(3) below regarding the reporting of documentarily-qualified applicants.)
+(2)† (U) Post has completed all required clearance procedures, or has reason to believe that they will be completed before a visa number will be available for the applicant.† (See 9 FAM 504.4-5(A)(3) below regarding the reporting of documentarily complete applicants.)

-(3)† (U) When you are notified during the reporting period that an applicant is documentarily qualified, update IVO as soon as possible.† (See 9 FAM 503.4-3(A).)
+(3)† (U) When you are notified during the reporting period that an applicant is documentarily complete, update IVO as soon as possible.† (See 9 FAM 503.4-3(A).)

 b.
-(U) For petitions processed through NVC, the requirements for an applicant to be considered documentarily qualified differ between minimally and fully qualified posts.† See 9 FAM 504.4-5(B)(2) for minimally and fully qualified post requirements.† Petitions processed through NVC via PIVOT must be deemed fully qualified before they can be updated to documentarily complete.
+(U) For petitions processed through NVC, in IVIS, the requirements for an applicant to be considered documentarily complete differ between minimally and fully qualified posts.† See 9 FAM 504.4-5(B)(2) for more information on minimally and fully qualified post requirements.† Petitions processed through NVC via PIVOT must be deemed fully qualified before they can be updated to documentarily complete.

 9 FAM 504.4-5(A)(2) †(U) Use of Form DS-2001, Notification of Applicant Readiness, Optional